 Education at Jacobsburg Environmental Education Center

 Jacobsburg is committed to providing a diverse array of environmental education and interpretive programs.
 Programming is offered year round to schools, civic groups, and the community.
 A schedule of community programs is available at the center.

 Educational programs are age-specific and generate learning through discovery and a hands-on approach.
 School programs can be arranged by calling the center office.

 Environmental Education Program

-Jacobsburg was dedicated as an environmental education center in October of 1985, and is one of four environmental education centers operated by DCNR's Bureau of State Parks.
+Jacobsburg was dedicated as an environmental education center during October 1985, and is one of four environmental education centers operated by DCNR's Bureau of State Parks.
 Programming is offered year round to visiting school groups and citizens in the local community.

 School students engage in hands-on activities, exploring and learning about the unique ecosystems of the park to further their awareness, appreciation, and knowledge of the natural environment.